Wotava/batex/README.md

 This is a fork of jayanam's [batex addon](https://github.com/jayanam/batex) with some additional features that can be useful for Unreal Engine development.
 It will be actively maintained and improved, so any feedback is appreciated.
-Check [dev branch](https://github.com/Wotava/batex/tree/dev) for some unstable features in development (then can be **really** unstable and produce unexpected results, so proceed with caution).
+Check [dev branch](https://github.com/Wotava/batex/tree/dev) for some unstable features in development (they can be **really** unstable and produce unexpected results, so proceed with caution).

 ### Features
 * One fbx file per selected object